SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 There are two likely causes for the differences between ...
 The possible interference of X cannot be ruled out.

-## Discussing Findings
+## Advising cautious interpretation

-> Advising cautious interpretation
+↑ Discussing Findings

 These findings cannot be extrapolated to all patients.
 These data must be interpreted with caution because ...